 How do I find out the applicable zoning and General Plan designations for a property?

 The official General Plan and Zoning maps for the City of Oceanside are maintained in the Development Services Department/ Planning Division.
 The maps can be viewed at the Department’s offices, at the Oceanside Civic Center, during normal business hours or online.
 Zoning and General Plan information can also be obtained by contacting Development Services Department staff via phone at 760-435-3520 or by placing an inquiry on the City’s website.

 How do I get preliminary/ initial input for a development proposal?

 Prior to submitting a formal entitlement application to the Planning Division, developers are encouraged to meet with City staff from various departments to obtain preliminary direction and input.
 Informal input on a development proposal can be obtained from Development Services Department staff on planning, engineering and building related matters during normal business hours, without an appointment.
-In addition, the City provides, free of charge, preliminary input on projects in a semi-formal meeting setting, by appointment only, during Developer’s Conferences.
+In addition, the City provides, preliminary input on projects in a semi-formal meeting setting, by appointment only, during Developer’s Conferences.
+A Developer’s Conference review fee shall be paid prior to the meeting.
 The Planning Division schedules and conducts these meetings on alternate Tuesday mornings.
-You may call (760) 435-3520 to set up a Developer’s Conference appointment.
-If your property is located within the Redevelopment Area in downtown Oceanside please contact the Community and Economic Development Department at (760) 435-3352 for development processing direction.
+You may call 760-435-3520 or email at Planningstaff@ci.oceanside.ca.us to set up a Developer’s Conference appointment.

 How do I locate a property’s boundaries?